zaceno/hyperapp-context/README.md

 ## Example

-One use of `hyperapp-context2` is to make sure any of your components can access the app's `state` and `actions`, without the need to pass them down the component-tree as props.
+One use of `hyperapp-context` is to make sure any of your components can access the app's `state` and `actions`, without the need to pass them down the component-tree as props.

 It's simply a matter of defining your view like this: